What happens if I meet my pledge goal?

 Practicum Courses

 Work done beyond the required hours for the pass/fail external field placement component of a practicum may be counted toward the Georgetown Pro Bono Pledge.
-For example, if you are in a practicum course that requires 110 hours of work during the semester and you do 150 hours of work, the 40 hours of extra work may be counted towards the Pledge.
+For example, if you are in a practicum course that requires 110 hours of work during the semester and you do 150 hours of work, the 40 hours of extra work may be counted toward the Pledge.
 Work done for a practicum without a pass/fail external field placement requirement is not eligible.

 Class